CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

       - **Activity** - Catch up on all your unread messages, @mentions, replies, and more.

-1. Now open a new browser window and login to the teams at https://teams.microsoft.com.
+1. Now open a new browser window and log in to the teams at https://teams.microsoft.com.

 1. When prompted enter the username and password of the user that you created in the previous exercise.

-1. In the admin teams account, search and select the newly created user from the search bar and initiate a conversation.
+1. In the admin team's account, search and select the newly created user from the search bar and initiate a conversation.

    ![](Images/img40.png)

-1. Now switch back to the teams user account and verify the message.
+1. Now switch back to the team's user account and verify the message.

-1. To create a new team from left navigation menu select **Teams**, click on **Join or create a team** and Select **Create a new team**.
+1. To create a new team from the left navigation menu select **Teams**, click on **Join or create a team** and Select **Create a new team**.

    ![](Images/img211.png)

 1. Select **Create a new team**, and then select **Build a team from scratch**.
-You can select **Create from...** to build team from an existing group respectively.
+You can select **Create from...** to build a team from an existing group respectively.

    ![](Images/img212.png)